peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 date: "[Date]"
 ---

 This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
-Its purpose is to serve as a detailed, step-by-step guide for researchers seeking to perform a **direct replication of the original study's findings**.
+Its purpose is to serve as a detailed, step-by-step guide for researchers who wish to replicate or extend the original study's findings.

-This guide covers the complete end-to-end workflow, from initial setup and data preparation to running the main experiments and producing the final statistical analysis.
+This guide defines the three primary replication paths (Direct, Methodological, and Conceptual) and provides a complete walkthrough of the end-to-end workflow, from initial setup and data preparation to running the main experiments and producing the final statistical analysis.

 ## The Data Preparation Pipeline

-This guide supports two distinct research paths.
+This guide supports three distinct research paths.

-**Path 1: Direct Replication (Validating Original Findings)** The Astro-Databank (ADB) is a live research database.
-To directly replicate the original study, it is essential to use the static data files included in this repository (e.g., `adb_raw_export.txt`, `adb_validation_report.csv`).
-This ensures the pipeline starts with the identical data used for the original analysis, providing a stable baseline for comparison.
+**Path 1: Direct Replication (Computational Reproducibility)** To ensure computational reproducibility of the original findings, researchers should use the static data files and randomization seeds included in this repository.
+This path validates that the framework produces the same statistical results.

-**Path 2: Conceptual Replication (Creating a New Dataset)** For new research, the framework provides a fully automated pipeline to generate a fresh dataset from live sources.
-The instructions below describe how to use the provided scripts to create new data assets.
+**Path 2: Methodological Replication (Testing Robustness)** To test the robustness of the findings, researchers can use the framework's automated tools to generate a fresh dataset from the live Astro-Databank (ADB).
+The instructions below detail this workflow, which is organized into four main stages.

+**Path 3: Conceptual Replication (Extending the Research)** To extend the research, researchers can modify the framework itself, for example, by using a different LLM for the matching task or altering the analysis scripts.

 > **Note on Learning the Pipeline:** For researchers who wish to understand the automated pipeline in detail, an interactive **Guided Tour** is available.
 This step-by-step walkthrough is an excellent way to learn how the data processing scripts work together.
 Full instructions for running the tour can be found in the project's **[🧪 Testing Guide (TESTING.md)](TESTING.md)**.

-### Stage 1: Data Sourcing, Link Finding & Validation (Automated)
+### Stage 1: Data Sourcing

-#### a.
-Fetching Raw Data (`fetch_adb_data.py`)
-This script automates the scraping of the Astro-Databank website.
+This stage uses `fetch_adb_data.py` to create the initial raw dataset by scraping the Astro-Databank website with a specific set of pre-filters.

-**Prerequisites:**
-1. A registered account at `astro.com`.
-2. Credentials in the `.env` file: `ADB_USERNAME` and `ADB_PASSWORD`.
+**Prerequisites:** An account at `astro.com` and credentials in the `.env` file.

-**Execution:**
 ```bash
 # Fetch a new dataset from the live ADB
 pdm run fetch-adb
 ```
 This produces `data/sources/adb_raw_export.txt`.

+### Stage 2: Candidate Qualification

+This stage performs a rigorous, deterministic filtering pass to create a high-quality cohort of "eligible candidates."

-#### b.
+#### a.
 Finding Wikipedia Links (`find_wikipedia_links.py`)
-This script takes the raw export and finds the best-guess Wikipedia URL for each subject, creating the intermediate `data/processed/adb_wiki_links.csv` file.
+This script takes the raw export and finds the best-guess Wikipedia URL for each subject.
 ```bash
 # Find Wikipedia links for all raw records
 pdm run find-links
 ```

-#### c.
+#### b.
 Validating Wikipedia Pages (`validate_wikipedia_pages.py`)
-This script takes the list of found links, validates the content of each page, and produces the final `data/reports/adb_validation_report.csv` and a human-readable summary.
+This script validates the content of each page and produces the final `adb_validation_report.csv`.

-**A Note on Reproducibility:** Because Wikipedia is a dynamic source, this validation is not perfectly reproducible.
-For direct replication, the study's pipeline relies on the static report (`adb_validation_report.csv`) included in the repository.
 ```bash
 # Validate the content of each found Wikipedia page
 pdm run validate-pages
 ```

-### Stage 2: Pre-filtering & Scoring (Automated)

-#### a.
+#### c.
 Selecting Eligible Candidates (`select_eligible_candidates.py`)
-This script performs all initial data quality checks (valid birth year, 'OK' status, uniqueness), ensuring that expensive LLM scoring is only performed on high-quality candidates.
+This script integrates the raw data with the validation report and applies a series of strict data quality rules (e.g., birth year, Northern Hemisphere, valid time format).
 ```bash
 # Create the list of eligible candidates
 pdm run select-eligible
 ```

+### Stage 3: LLM-based Candidate Selection (Optional)

+This is a second, optional filtering pass that uses LLMs to score the "eligible candidates" to determine the final, smaller subject pool.
+This entire stage can be skipped by setting `bypass_candidate_selection = true` in `config.ini`.

-#### b.
+#### a.
 Eminence Scoring (`generate_eminence_scores.py`)
-This script processes the eligible candidates list and uses an LLM to assign a calibrated eminence score to each, creating the rank-ordered `eminence_scores.csv`.
+This script processes the eligible candidates list and uses an LLM to assign a calibrated eminence score to each.
 ```bash
 # Generate eminence scores for all eligible candidates
 pdm run gen-eminence
 ```

-#### c.
+#### b.
 OCEAN Scoring & Dynamic Cutoff (`generate_ocean_scores.py`)
-This script is a fully automated, resilient process that determines the final subject pool size.
-It processes subjects by eminence and stops when diversity (variance) shows a sustained drop.
-Its robust pre-flight check re-analyzes all existing data on startup, ensuring that interrupted runs can be safely resumed or correctly finalized without user intervention.
+This script determines the final subject pool size by processing subjects by eminence and stopping when personality diversity (measured by variance) shows a sustained drop.
 ```bash
 # Generate OCEAN scores to determine the final cutoff
 pdm run gen-ocean
 ```

-### Stage 3: Final Subject Selection (Automated)

-#### a.
+#### c.
 Selecting Final Candidates (`select_final_candidates.py`)
-This script performs the final transformation.
-It filters the eligible list by the OCEAN set, resolves country codes, and sorts the result by eminence.
+This script performs the final selection.
+In its default mode, it filters the eligible list by the OCEAN set.
+In bypass mode, it uses the entire eligible list.
 ```bash
 # Create the final, transformed list of subjects
 pdm run select-final
 ```

+### Stage 4: Profile Generation

+This is the final stage, which assembles the personality profiles for the selected candidates.

-#### b.
+#### a.
 Formatting for Import (`prepare_sf_import.py`)
-This script formats the final candidates list for import into Solar Fire, encoding the unique `idADB` of each subject into the `ZoneAbbr` field for data integrity.
+This script formats the final candidates list for import into Solar Fire.
 ```bash
 # Prepare the final list for the manual import step
 pdm run prep-sf-import